The Truth about 'Test Optional'

 • What happens when a college goes test optional?
 Colleges experience at least two changes when they go test optional: average test scores rise and selectivity increases.
-Average test scores rise because students who are lower-scoring do not report their scores, so their overall average rises for the incoming class.
+Average test scores rise because students who are lower-scoring do not report their scores, so the overall average rises for the incoming class.
 Selectivity rises because students (incorrectly) perceive that it is easier to be accepted and more students apply.
-The college’s acceptance rate drops, increasing the school’s selectivity.
-Both of these changes benefit the college, not the student.
-In some cases, students also benefit from these policies, although that isn’t clear across the board.
-Test optional does create a new avenue for students who truly struggle with standardized testing; however, schools still value test scores as validation of grades and transcripts.
-In other words, while it may be easier to apply, it is *not* easier to be admitted.
-As of today, UT and A&M confirmed that they had not altered their admissions policies and will still require test scores.